top of page

 Hour of Code Training Materials

 The Hour of Code is a fun, creative activity to introduce students to computer science.
 We support schools to participate by providing free training, videos and guides to help achieve success.
 On this page you will find all the information you need to run the Hour of Code in your school.
-There are three different activities.
-Please choose the appropriate activity for the age of your students and start creating with code!
+Please choose the appropriate activity for the age of your students.

 Hedy activity (Senior secondary schools)